kengibson1111/tour-of-go/README.md

   and compare the code :).

 * channels (buf) - you can pass in a 2nd argument to make() which specifies a buffer length.
 When you do this, golang uses a buffer with the channel.
 Sends block until the buffer is full.
-Receives block until the buffer is sent.
+Receives block if the buffer is empty.
 So try a couple of code mods and see what happens.
 First, try sending a 3rd int on the channel before the first Println().
 Back to the original code (without the 3rd int send), try adding a 3rd Println().
+The advantage of a buffer is to allow heavy traffic even though a receiver might not be ready.
+Without a buffer, the channel blocks on just a single send.
+With a buffer, sends can pile up in a buffer and receivers can pull when they are ready.

 * channels (close) - back to the keyword range used in a loop.
 It works on a channel, but the channel has to be closed for the loop to end.
 Channels don't have to be closed unless a receiver needs to be told.
 And